Almost all the puppies are known to be cute. However, not all will fit your lifestyle.

 2. Consider the Needs, Size & Breeds

-For instance, although the Great Danes are known to love cuddle, they do grow in size faster making them unable to sit on your lap and can easily clear off a table with a flick of a tail.
+For instance, although the Goldendoodles are known to love cuddle, they do grow in size faster making them unable to sit on your lap and can easily clear off a table with a flick of a tail.
 Another case is with the Dachshund, due to their short legs, these puppies can have trouble keeping up with you whenever you are jogging.
 It is advisable that you consider how a puppy will fit into your lifestyle when it grows.

 Dog training and grooming needs are another important part you need to consider when making a decision.
 Most dogs in a herding group will always require lots of attention and exercise.
 Other types of puppies such as puppies with long hair will need intense grooming needs.